jabad3/P4-Advanced-Lane-Lines/writeup.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
 Each image input into the pipeline goes through a perspective transform.
 The purpose of this transformation is to take the image from its current view, and convert it to a top-down birds-eye view of the road.
+![alt text][PT_Explantation]

 To complete a perspective transform on each input, I specified a set of points that would be source points, and another set for destination points.
 The source points would connect to define a trapezoid, and when transformed, the destination points define a rectangle.
 The code can be seen in: (`source/process_image.py` file, in the labeled section, approximately lines 59-70).
 My points are not hardcoded.
 Instead I hardcode some ratios.
 I define the bottom-width of the trapezoid to be about 80% of the original image, the height of the trapezoid is about 60% of the input image, and the top-width of the trapezoid is about 10% of the input image.
 I verified that my perspective transform was correct by testing that the lanes were parrallel after the transform.
 The results are seen below:
 ![alt text][imageWarp]